 Hyperdrive is the brand new release from Netflix (August 21st 2019).
 A show that is unashamedly targeting the highly popular car show scene.
+It's like the reality version of Baby Driver!
 This intensely competitive reality TV show, pulls 28 of the best drivers from all over the globe.
 These drivers come from all walks of life, but one thing is equal, they all want to win and push their incredible cars to the absolute limit.

 Now, let's make this clear, Hyperdrive is like no other car show ever made before.
 This is a motor show on steroids and it is not just the super-powerful cars that are over the top.
 Imagine the wildest scenes in the Fast and Furious and you are close to the end result.
 Only these drivers are racing against the clock in knock out rounds, displaying the most extraordinary skills.
 Not only that, they are throwing their muscle monsters around the biggest and most challenging obstacle course ever made.